bbulkow/esp32/README.md

 . ./export.sh
 ```

+Remember that if the monitor is open, you can't flash your device.
+Annoyingly, you might
+want to have monitor open to see that the button is working, but then you have to
+close monitor ( CTL-] ).

 After this point, everything is idf.py .

 ## Project structure in IDF

-# ESP32's in the wild
+# ESP32s in the wild

 ## reminder blink pin